SAP-archive/teched2020-DEV164/exercises/ex8/README.md

 }
 ````

-6. Lets see if the newly created view can be opened.
-Therefore switch to the browser tab with the opened application preview.
-Add `#sensor/0` at the end of the browser hash.
-Perform a reload of the page.
-The UI5 application is refreshed and the newly created page is displayed.
+6. Let's see if the newly created view can be opened.
+Switch to the browser tab with the opened application preview.
+Add `#sensor/0` at the end of the browser hash and reload the page.
+The UI5 application is refreshed, and the newly created page is displayed.
 <br>![](images/08_02_0010.png)

-## Exercise 8.3 - Implement the navigation to the new view
+## Exercise 8.3 - Implement Navigation to the New View

 Fine.
 You can access the newly created view.
-Now, you have to implement logic to navigate from your first view to the newly created view.
+Next, you need to implement logic to navigate from your first view to the newly created one.

 1. Open `SensorManager/webapp/controller/Sensors.controller.js`.

 2. Create the function `navToSensorStatus`.
-Here you get the index of the currently selected sensor and navigate to new view by passing also the index of the sensor.
+Here, you get the index of the currently selected sensor and navigate to the new view by passing the index.

 ***SensorManager/webapp/controller/Sensors.controller.js***